Cvetomird91/lcthw-ex-17/README.md

 The first bytes of the file store configurations for the database and are always ommitted first when read and write operations against the database are performed.
 The metadata contains the maximum number of rows the database can have and the maximum length in bytes of the emails and names of the records.

+I have added a CMake config for generating Code::Blocks project files.